 - A trial is held, and you are found guilty or not guilty.

-If you breach any of the imposed conditions, thereโs a chance youโll get arrested and remain in custody until your trial.
+If you breach any of the imposed conditions, there’s a chance you’ll get arrested and remain in custody until your trial.

 Since the trial might be years away, having harsh conditions can make it impossible for you to work or even interact with your family.
 Therefore, retain an experienced lawyer to negotiate favourable and workable terms.